 The Americans with Disabilities Act (ADA) provides protection from discrimination for individuals on the basis of disability.
 During the COVID-19 pandemic individuals with disabilities have the same civil rights protection to access employment in the public and private sectors, transportation, public accommodations, services provided by state and local government, and telecommunications services.

 ADA and Accessibility Services responds to requests for ADA workplace accommodations at Virginia Tech.
 University Policy 4075 is in place to assist individuals requesting accommodations and requires that each employee submit adequate medical documentation to our office.

 As per University Policy 4075, where there are requests for accommodations or flexibility based on medical circumstances, we will ask that employees follow the outlined procedures below to make a request for reasonable accommodations.
 This process will allow employees to seek accommodations without having to share confidential medical information with a supervisor.
-Accommodations could include options such as an altered work schedule, telework, modification to office environment, PPE, additional cleaning supplies, exemption from vaccination requirements, and/or alternative forms of COVID-19 testing.
+Accommodations could include options such as an altered work schedule, telework, modification to office environment, PPE, additional cleaning supplies, and/or alternative forms of COVID-19 testing.

 The Center for Disease Control (CDC) has identified increased risk conditions.
 It is important to note that only individuals with the conditions identified as possible or at increased risk can utilize protections under ADA to obtain a workplace accommodation.
 Such health conditions may include, but are not limited to:

 - COPD (chronic obstructive pulmonary disease)

 - Blood or bone marrow transplant

 - Immune deficiencies

 - Use of corticosteroids or other immune weakening medicines